 To prevent lost luggage means you must take possession of it as quickly as possible, so other travelers won't grab it in error – or worse.

 Note: for international flights, it’s customary to collect your bags for Customs and recheck them for any onward flights.
 The quicker you retrieve your bag from the carousel, the quicker you get to Customs.
 Need I say more?

-It bears repeating: for the very best chance you have to prevent lost luggage, check in on time – or, better yet, be there early.
+It bears repeating: for the very best chance you have to prevent lost luggage is to check in on time.
+Or better yet, be there early.
 Know where your bag is being checked to.
 [It’s not always your final destination.]

 And, if you book your own flights, don’t skimp on airline suggested connecting times.
-Any time you think you’ll save, will be more than lost while you deal with the airline’s baggage claim office or wait for your luggage to arrive on the next flight.
+Any time you think you might save by hurrying between gates, will be more than lost if you have to deal with the airline’s baggage claim office or wait for your luggage to arrive on the next flight.

 For more info on finding your lost luggage and what to do if it happens to you:

-How To Find Your Lost Luggage - Finding lost luggage is routine procedure for the airlines.
-What you can do to make sure your missing bag is found and returned with the least amount of hassle?
+How To Find Your Lost Luggage - Finding lost luggage is a routine procedure for airlines.
+Learn what you can do to make sure your missing bag is found and returned with the least amount of hassle.